 In fact, 55% of small and medium-sized organisations report that insufficient time places an extensive constraint on their business activities.

-With the right resources in place that enable your team to schedule jobs, dispatch workers and keep track of projects, the entire workflow becomes more efficient.
+With the right resources in place that enable your team to schedule jobs, dispatch workers and keep track of activity, the entire workflow becomes more efficient.
 As a result, field service operations improve since employees, both field and office-based, have sufficient time to enhance the customer experience and complete more work.